Sneak Peek: Fair Play

 “London?” inquired Eliza.
 “But were we not to travel directly to Lincolnshire?”

 Muncey tutted.
-“An ill wind, Miss Eliza,” she muttered, shaking her head.
+“An ill wind,” she muttered, shaking her head.

 He glanced over the light muslin of her gown.
 “You will wish to have new gowns made, I daresay, that are more in keeping with the climate of our fair kingdom.
 Mrs. Riddle—the lady I have engaged as your companion while you are in Town—will find a respectable dressmaker to see to your needs.”

 “You are very kind, sir.
 Though, a linen draper’s would be adequate.
-Between us, Muncey and I could contrive.”
+Between us, Muncey and I may contrive.”

 Eliza’s smile dimmed slightly.
-It was only through the death of those she loved, and the loss of all she held dear, that she was so wealthy, after all.
+It was only through the deaths of those she loved, and the loss of all she held dear, that she was so wealthy, after all.

 “No, certainly not,” she said.
 “I am most fortunate in that respect.”

 Mr. Findlay seemed satisfied and sat back in his seat, looking out at the passing streets.
-Eliza did not mind the ensuing silence, glad as she was to put the sorrowful thoughts elicited by the conversation behind her, and tired as she was from the journey.
-Once arrived at the tidy little rowhouse Miss Tibble kept with her sister, Mr. Findlay escorted them to the door before bidding them good day.
+Eliza did not mind the ensuing silence, glad as she was to put the sorrowful thoughts elicited by the conversation behind her.
+She was also rather tired from the journey, and grateful once they arrived at the tidy little row house Miss Tibble kept with her sister.
+Mr. Findlay escorted them to the door before bidding them good day.

-“I shall call for you at eight,” he said, fixing his hat firmly on his head.
+“I shall call for you at eight,” he said, bowing.

 Eliza gave him her hand.
 “Thank you, Mr. Findlay!
 You have already been indispensable in your service.
 ‘Til tomorrow.”